finos/legend/docs/contribute/contribute-to-legend.md

 Once you've requested access to the modeling instance, you can get started and [create a model](../studio/create-model.md).

+**Important Note:** The shared instance of [Legend Studio](https://legend.finos.org/studio) should only be used for public modeling initiatives.
+Every Studio project maps to a GitLab project in which the data model code could be reviewed by the general public.

 If you have questions or encounter any issues, raise an issue at https://github.com/finos/legend/issues.

-If you have suggestions or ideas for modeling use cases for which Legend may be appropriate, we'd love to hear your ideas -- send a note with your suggestion to the [Legend General List](mailto:legend@finos.org).
+If you have suggestions or ideas for modeling use cases for which Legend may be appropriate, we'd love to hear your ideas -- send a note with your suggestion to the [Legend General List](mailto:legend@finos.org) or raise a GitHub issue in the [Financial Objects Repository](https://github.com/finos/finos-fo/issues/new?assignees=&labels=&template=Support_question.md) with your proposal and the FINOS team will gauge interest from the community.

 ### Background: The Legend Pilot—Shared modeling in Legend (January - September 2020)